stackstrap/stackstrap/README.md

 What is StackStrap?
 ===================
-After some time we have come to realize that the ideas behind StackStrap should not be tied to any particular community.
-It is also clear that the project has been difficult to explain.

 Is it a tool?
 Is it a collection of highly usable Salt States?
 Is it a Vagrant plugin?
 It will likely become all of those things.
 Ultimately StackStrap